 Park & Fine Literary and Media is led by Theresa Park and Celeste Fine, who bring decades of experience representing some of the book and film industry's most beloved and visionary fiction and nonfiction authors.
 Their clients have topped bestseller lists around the world, enjoyed blockbuster film success, earned major advances from the best publishers in the business, and sold millions of copies of their books in every language.

 Today, bestselling authors are expected to do more than ever.
-Park & Fine brings a 360° approach to agenting that supports an exclusive list of authors with an entire team of experts, which includes talented literary agents, an experienced sales professional, creative marketing and publicity strategists, a dedicated foreign rights department, an accomplished editorial team, skilled in-house legal consultants, and savvy television and film minds, who work together on every book.
+Park & Fine brings a 360° approach to agenting that supports an exclusive list of authors with an entire team of experts, which includes talented literary agents, an experienced sales professional, creative marketing and publicity strategists, a dedicated foreign rights department, an accomplished editorial team, and savvy television and film minds, who work together on every book.

 Prior to becoming a literary agent, Theresa was an attorney at Cooley Godward, a Silicon Valley law firm.
 But it was her love of books and interest in combining business and art that propelled her toward a publishing career at Sanford J. Greenburger Associates.
 Opening the doors to Park Literary in 2005, she now represents principally plot-driven fiction and a short list of serious nonfiction.
 Dedicated to clients Nicholas Sparks, Debbie Macomber, Emily Giffin, Janice Y.K.
 Lee, Taylor Jenkins Reid, Cecelia Ahern and others, she always finds time to enjoy a good meal, make a yearly visit to Vienna (her hometown) and connect with friends and family all over the world—she is fluent in German, can speak French and understand a smattering of Japanese.
 Theresa is a graduate of UC Santa Cruz and Harvard Law School, her varied education and background making her a uniquely broadminded business partner – but it's her love of connecting ideas and people that makes her a great agent.

-Always eager to travel the world, meet new people and learn about other cultures, Executive Director of Foreign Rights Abigail Koons began her career working for the multinational corporation, EF Education.
+Always eager to travel the world, meet new people and learn about other cultures, Executive Director of International Rights Abigail Koons began her career working for the multinational corporation, EF Education.
 After realizing that books were her passion, she joined the foreign rights department at the Nicholas Ellison Agency where her prior experience in international business combined with her outgoing, adventurous nature proved invaluable to building relationships with co-agents and publishers.
 After joining Park Literary in 2005, Abigail expanded her roster of clients and today, in addition to her role as the Executive Director of International Rights, she represents both emerging and established authors, including Emily Anthes, Catherine McKenzie, Emily Voigt, Martin Michaud, Emma Marris and Julia Whelan.
 Although her projects—and tastes—run the gamut from popular science and narrative nonfiction to commercial fiction and thrillers, all her clients’ work share elements of adventure, surprise and the unexpected.

 Executive Director of Editorial Development & Strategy John Maas represents serious nonfiction authors who are experts in their fields.
 His clients range from esteemed researchers doing groundbreaking work at the forefront of medicine and science; to business leaders and entrepreneurs with devoted tribes; to journalists whose writing drives vital conversations about our lives.
 This group of authors includes Dale Bredesen, MD (NYT bestseller); Ryder Carroll (NYT bestseller); Hal Elrod (international bestseller); Gemma Hartley (whose viral articles have been read by millions); Leroy Hood, MD, PhD (National Medal of Science honoree); Vishen Lakhiani (NYT bestseller); Pedram Shojai (NYT bestseller); David Sinclair, PhD (Harvard professor and Time 100 honoree); Izabella Wentz, PharmD (#1 NYT bestseller); and many others.
 John prides himself on working closely with clients to turn the major themes and concepts of their life’s work into book ideas that will resonate with publishers and readers alike.
 John is currently signing clients in the categories of health, personal development, self-help, science, business, food, inspiration, history, biography, and memoir.
 He also represents a select list of fiction clients.
 Originally from Wisconsin, John holds a BA in creative writing from Stanford University.
 He came up in trade publishing doing business books at Wiley, where he worked with CEO-level authors.
 Previously, he was an agent at Sterling Lord Literistic.
 He lives with his husband in Brooklyn.